Skip to main content

 Nail Technician School in Virginia: Start Your Career

-AVI Career Training’s Nail Technology Program in Vienna, VA gives you the hands-on skills, state board preparation, and industry-recognized credential you need to launch a nail tech career in Northern Virginia — in less time than you might expect.
+AVI Career Training’s Nail Technology Program (NO FINANCIAL AID FOR THIS PROGRAM) in Vienna, VA gives you the hands-on skills, state board preparation, and industry-recognized credential you need to launch a nail tech career in Northern Virginia — in less time than you might expect.

 Northern Virginia’s beauty industry is growing.
 The Tysons corridor, Arlington, and the broader DC metro area are home to thousands of salons, spas, and nail studios actively hiring licensed technicians.
 If you’ve been searching for a nail technician school in Virginia that prepares you for the real job market — not just the exam — this page is for you.